-Using the recommended procedures in the 2019 SWMMWW, we estimated initial saturated hydraulic conductivity ($K{sat,initial}$) of selected soil samples based on grain-size analysis method.
-Calculated $K{sat,initial}$ was then reduced by appropriate correction factors to determine the long-term design infiltration rate ($K{sat,design}$). $K{sat,design}$ is a term used by the SWMMWW.
-Our final recommendations for a design infiltration rate is presented below.
+Using the recommended procedures in the 2019 SWMMWW, we estimated the initial saturated hydraulic conductivity ($K{sat,initial}$) of selected soil samples for the existing fill and Steilacoom gravel units based on the grain-size analysis method.
+The calculated $K{sat,initial}$ was then reduced by appropriate correction factors to determine the long-term design infiltration rate (K{sat,design}).
+K{sat,design} is a term used by the SWMMWW.
+Our final recommendations for design infiltration rates are presented below.

 Correction factors in the SWMMWW are based on site variability and number of tests conducted (CF_v), uncertainty of the test method (CF_t), and the potential for long-term clogging due to siltation and bio-buildup (CF_m).
 Recommended correction factors are outlined in Section V-5.4 of the SWMMWW.

-Table 2 below summarizes the partial and total correction factor(s) that, in our opinion, are suitable for design.
+Table 2 below summarizes the partial and total correction factor(s) used for existing fill and Steilacoom gravel onsite that, in our opinion, are suitable for design.